RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Introduction

-The RS community has also made significant efforts to address the data scarcity problem for training VLMs for RS tasks.
-For readers' easy comprehension of the scales of the related works, we compared them as in \cref{fig:dataset_comparison}.
-Before the rise of large-scale pre-trained multimodal models like CLIP, several image-text datasets were developed, including UCM-Captions \citep{qu2016deep}, Sydney-Captions \citep{qu2016deep}, RSICD \citep{lu2017exploring}, RSITMD \citep{9437331}, NWPU-Captions \citep{9866055}, and RSVGD \citep{zhan2023rsvg}.
-Among these, the largest dataset, NWPU-Captions, contains 31,500 images and 157,500 image-text pairs.
-The limited size of these datasets poses challenges for training VLMs like CLIP to perform well on RS tasks.
-To address this, \citep{liu2024remoteclip} compiled a RemoteCLIP dataset from three different types of RS tasks (segmentation, detection, and retrieval) across 17 individual datasets.
-They used hand-crafted rules to convert segmentation and detection annotations into multiple linguistic captions, resulting in a dataset with 165,745 images and 828,725 image-text pairs.
+To address the data scarcity problem, \cite{liu2024remoteclip} compiled a RemoteCLIP dataset from three different types of RS tasks (segmentation, detection, and retrieval) across 17 individual datasets.
+They used handcrafted rules to convert segmentation and detection annotations into multiple linguistic captions, resulting in a dataset with 165,745 images and 828,725 image-text pairs.
 Additionally, \cite{zhang2023rs5m} proposed leveraging existing large-scale image-text datasets by filtering data related to RS and captioning several RS classification datasets with a pre-trained image caption model, creating an RS-related multimodal dataset called RS5M with 5 million image-text pairs.
 Training VLMs on these larger RS datasets has demonstrated improvements in their performance.
 However, there are limitations in building datasets from existing ones, as the upper bound is restricted by the quantity of available well-crafted datasets, which is limited compared to the vast Internet resources.
-In contrast, datasets like LAION \citep{schuhmann2021laion, schuhmann2022laionb} were collected at the Internet scale, offering significantly larger amounts of data.
+In contrast, datasets like LAION \citep{schuhmann2021laion, schuhmann2022laionb} were collected at an Internet scale, offering significantly larger amounts of data.

 Despite the shortage of direct RS-related image-text datasets, there is an abundance of publicly available RS data.
 The Google Earth Engine (GEE) platform\footnote{https://developers.google.com/earth-engine} \citep{gorelick2017google} provides a rich source of RS imagery, with comprehensive coverage of the Earth's surface and access to a diverse range of aerial imagery from multiple sources.
 These sources vary in ground sampling distances, spectral bands, and sampling times, making them ideal for large-scale imagery data collection.
 On the other hand, OpenStreetMap (OSM)\footnote{https://wiki.openstreetmap.org} \citep{haklay2008openstreetmap} is a collaborative project that collects geo-elements worldwide, providing a rich source of geo-referenced data.
 OSM serves as a semantic source where geo-elements are annotated with descriptive tags, each composed of a key-value pair.
 The key describes a topic, category, or feature type (e.g., highway or name), while the value provides details for the specified feature (e.g., {\textbf{name}: Jeff Memorial Highway}).
 OSM currently contains over 96,000 distinct keys and over 155 million distinct tags, making it a valuable resource for harvesting geo-related linguistic data.
 Recently, \cite{wang2024skyscript} proposed using GEE and OSM as data sources to build a large-scale image-text dataset for RS called SkyScript, comprising 2.6 million image-text pairs.
 They selected valid OSM elements for given RS images and designed a heuristic caption-assembling method to convert tags into captions.
 The dataset exhibits great generality for downstream tasks when training a CLIP model and shows scalable potential since it uses openly available data.
 However, the captions in the dataset are all simple phrases rather than semantically rich sentences, as they are merely combinations of the tag words.
 This limitation affects the semantic richness of the dataset and its further applicability.